ansys/pystk/doc/source/api/ansys/stk/core/graphics/Projection.rst

 Projection
 ==========

-.. py:class:: Projection
+.. py:class:: ansys.stk.core.graphics.Projection

-   Bases: py:obj:`~IProjection`
+   Bases: py:obj:`~ansys.stk.core.graphics.IProjection`

    A projection represents a simplified camera with a position, orientation, and field of view horizontal and field of view vertical...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: Projection

 Overview
 --------